YodaImperium/philippbruhns.com/content/projects/website.md

 ## GitHub Actions

 For easy deployment I use a GitHub Actions script that executes as soon as I push to the repository.
 The script is located in *.github/workflows/ci.yml*.

+Just as the whole project, this script is heavily inspired by *Wolfgang's Channel*.
+His video can be found [here](https://www.youtube.com/watch?v=ATenAnk8eX4).

 Because the Action has to run the Hugo build command and push the generated static files to the RaspberryPi, I let it run in a ubuntu environment called deploy which I created for the GitHub Repo.
 The Environment also contains the SSH credentials als secrets, but more on that later.